Iran approves 7 for presidential vote, bars Rouhani allies - WTMJ

 The announcement carried by state television puts judiciary chief Ebrahim Raisi, who is linked to mass executions in 1988, in the dominant position for the upcoming vote.
 He’s the most-known candidate of the seven hopefuls, with opinion polling previously showing his anti-corruption campaign drew Iranian support.
 He’s also believed to be a favorite of Iran’s 82-year-old Supreme Leader Ayatollah Ali Khamenei.

 But perhaps most notable was who Iran’s Guardian Council barred from running.
-Chief among them was former parliament speaker Ali Larijani, a conservative who allied with Rouhani in recent year.
+Chief among them was former parliament speaker Ali Larijani, a conservative who allied with Rouhani in recent years.
 Larijani had been positioning himself as a pragmatic candidate who would back Rouhani’s signature 2015 nuclear deal with world powers.
-That accord is now in tatters as diplomats in Vienna try to negotiate a return of both Iran and the U.S. to the agreement.
+Diplomats in Vienna are now trying to negotiate a return of both Iran and the U.S. to the agreement.

 Larijani seemingly signaled he wouldn’t fight the decision.